Multimodal Transportation with Ridesharing of Personal Vehicles: Numerical experiments

 \subsection{Generating instances}

-In our simulation, we partition the time from 6:00 to 23:59 each day into 72 time intervals (each has 15 minutes), and we only focus on weekdays.
+In our simulation, we partition each day from 6:00 to 23:59 into 72 time intervals (each has 15 minutes), and we only focus on weekdays.
 To see ridesharing traffic pattern, we calculated the average number of served trips per hour for each day of the week using the TNP dataset.
 The dashed (orange) line and solid (blue) line of the plot in Figure~(\ref{fig-sub-originalTrips}) represent shared trips and non-shared trips respectively.
-A set of trips are called \emph{shared trips} if this set of trips are matched for the same vehicle consecutively such that their trips overlap, namely, more than one passenger are presented in the same vehicle.
+A set of trips are called \emph{shared trips} if this set of trips are matched for the same vehicle consecutively such that their trips may potentially overlap, namely, one or more passengers are in the same vehicle.
 For all other trips, we call them \textit{non-shared trips}.
 From the plot, the peak hours are between 7:00 AM to 9:00AM and 4:00PM to 7:00PM on weekdays for both non-shared and shared trips.
 The number of trips generated for each interval is plotted in Figure~(\ref{fig-sub-nTrips}), which is a scaled down and smoothed version of the TNP dataset for weekdays.
 The ratio between the number of drivers and riders generated is roughly 1:3 (1 driver and 3 riders) for each interval.
+Such a ratio is chosen because it should reflect the system's potential as capacity of 3 is common for most vehicles.

 For each time interval, we first generate a set $R$ of riders and then a set $D$ of drivers.
 We do not generate a trip where its origin and destination are close.
 For example, no trip with origin Area25 and destination Area15 is generated.